bewarethealgorithm/All-In-One-shell-script-kali-linux-light/README.txt

-Use with mainly with light versions of kali linux after fresh install
+Use mainly with light versions of kali linux after fresh installs

-JUST CHECK OUT THE FILES IN A TEXT EDITOR
+YOU CAN EDIT THE FILES IN A TEXT EDITOR

 COMMANDS